 It's important to make sure your finances are in order.

-- Know where important documents are, such as your mortgage or tenancy agreement, insurance policies, and bank statements.
+- When dealing with your finances, start by making sure you know where important documents are, such as your mortgage or tenancy agreement, insurance policies, and bank statements.

-- A joint account means you can add the name of a friend or relative to your bank account which means they have access to your money if necessary.
+- A joint account is a useful way to get help managing your finances.
+It means you can add the name of a friend or relative to your bank account which means they have access to your money if necessary.

 - You could set up a third-party mandate, giving someone permission to manage your bank account(s).
 You should think carefully and make sure you choose someone you trust, as they will have access to your finances.